 London is a massive open-air gallery teeming with thousands of statues, installations, murals, memorials, and sculptures and this month, we’re delighted to introduce a guest blog from Gina Mullett, an experienced London Blue Badge & City of London Guide.
 Gina’s tours and walks are always interesting, informative, and entertaining.
 Gina was the Take Walks Guide of the Year 2019, and a tour with her will reveal parts of London you never knew existed!
-We were lucky to have her guide us through the London streets from west to east to check out five of her favourites.
+We were lucky to have her guide us through the London streets from west to east to check out six of her favourites.

 We start in Parliament Square (above) where we meet suffragist Millicent Fawcett, the first statue of a woman in the square and also the first to be sculptured by a woman – the conceptual artist Gillian Wearing RA.
 She stares out at us with her banner proclaiming Courage Calls to Courage Everywhere.
 The statue, erected in 2008, commemorates the 100th anniversary of women achieving the right to vote.